akiessling/jplist-es6/README.md

+# USE WITH CARE

+I just needed to make some adjustments to the filter logic but could not build it at all.
+Thus an upgrade of webpack was needed to make it work with newer node versions.
+The JS output seems to work - that was all i needed.

 # [jPList Library](https://jplist.org)

 **jPList** is a JavaScript library for sorting, pagination and filtering of any HTML structure like DIVs, UL/LI, tables, etc. [MIT Licensed](https://github.com/1rosehip/jplist-es6/blob/master/LICENSE.txt).
 Get started at [jplist.org](https://jplist.org) with [documentation](https://jplist.org/documentation/getting-started) or [examples](https://jplist.org/examples/index).